Second Chance Loans logo

 • Employed borrowers with stable income facing genuine emergencies (car repair, medical expense, utility shutoff) needing funds within 24 hours

-• Individuals with bad credit or no credit history who cannot qualify for traditional personal loans or credit cards
+• Individuals with bad credit or no credit history who may not meet traditional personal-loan or credit-card criteria

 • Short-term income gaps between paychecks when faster alternatives (credit union PALs, employer advances) are unavailable